dtverskoi/Disentangling-material-social-and-cognitive-determinants-of-human-behavior-and-beliefs/Data analysis/ReadMe.md

 uses the results of the function vif.m which calculates variance inflation factor (VIF).

 The doit_clean.m code also includes:
 (1) estimates of the alternative models.
-To perform this analysis, the function MLEM.m is required;
+To perform this analysis, the functions Alter.m and MLEM.m are required;
 (2) bootstrap confidence intervals of the parameter estimates;
 (3) analysis of gender differences;
 (4) effects of the differences in the model parameters between individuals;